-'''

-"and worthy members of the craft in effecting the "present arrangement, this, our Grand Lodge, might have "continued from year to year in comparative abeyance."
-In May last, I sent to each Lodge in this Province a "notice of my appointment, since then diligent enquiry
+''' "and worthy members of the craft in effecting the "present arrangement, this, our Grand Lodge, might have "continued from year to year in comparative abeyance. '''

-'''

-"In May last, I sent to each Lodge in this Province a "notice of my appointment, since then diligent enquiry "has been instituted after the minute book of proceedings, "the By-Laws and Regalia of the Lodge, but nothing belonging to the Provincial Lodge can be found, except some papers and Treasurer's documents, handed to me by His Grace the Duke of Richmond, our Right Worshipful Provincial Grand Master, on my appointment in April "last, the same having been placed in his hands by the "Past Provincial Treasurer, brother William Ridge, on "his quitting Sussex many years ago, to whose high "Masonic principles our Grand Lodge is indebted for the "recovery of the sum of £40.4.4. standing in the "Chichester Savings Bank to the credit of our Provincial "Grand Lodge, that amount Bro.
+"In May last, I sent to each Lodge in this Province a "notice of my appointment, since then diligent enquiry "has been instituted after the minute book of proceedings, "the By-Laws and Regalia of the Lodge, but nothing "belonging to the Provincial Lodge can be found, except "some papers and Treasurer's documents, handed to me "by His Grace the Duke of Richmond, our Right Worshipful "Provincial Grand Master, on my appointment in April "last, the same having been placed in his hands by the "Past Provincial Treasurer, brother William Ridge, on "his quitting Sussex many years ago, to whose high "Masonic principles our Grand Lodge is indebted for the "recovery of the sum of £40.4.4. standing in the "Chichester Savings Bank to the credit of our Provincial "Grand Lodge, that amount Bro.
 William Ridge has "transferred to me as Trustee, until you shall have this

-"We have also regained the Provincial Grand Banner and Grand Deacons Wand which Bro.
-Butcher W.M. of the South Saxon Lodge No. 390, and his Brethren have carefully

-"Saxon Lodge No. 390, and his Brethren have carefully "preserved, our best thanks are due to them for their "promptitude in placing them at our disposal this day.
+- "day elected a Treasurer". - "We have also regained the Provincial Grand Banner and "Grand Deacons Wand which Bro.
+Butcher W.M. of the South "Saxon Lodge No. 390, and his Brethren have carefully "preserved, our best thanks are due to them for their - "promptitude in placing them at our disposal this day.